abdelrahman543873/coupon-platform/readme.md

 ## description
-coupons is a production ready tested platform that allows providers from different industries to share discounts for their customers , the platform supports both providers and customers and an admin panel allowing for different levels of control on the application and providing lots of functionalities , have a look a leave your feedback when possible
+coupons is a production ready tested platform that allows providers from different industries to share discounts for their customers , the platform supports both providers and customers and an admin panel allowing for different levels of control on the application and providing lots of functionalities , have a look and leave your feedback when possible